seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 ## Test live demo

 We created a live demo for our model using local webcam.
 If you have the device you can try out this live demo yourself.
-You can download the `model_demo` to your local device.
+You can download the `model_demo.zip` to your local device.